 Motorized Vehicles: No

 Dog Friendly?: Yes, with leash

-The Dale Ball Trail system is a nearly 25-mile network of natural-surface trails in the foothills of the Sangre de Cristo Mountains.
+The Dale Ball Trail system is a nearly 25-mile network of natural-surface trails for hikers and bicyclists in the foothills of the Sangre de Cristo Mountains.
 Located a short distance from downtown Santa Fe, it is the quickest way to get from the city into the mountains.
 It offers great opportunities for beginners and advanced hikers alike, along with amazing views of both the surrounding wilderness and back towards the city.
-Trail users can navigate the trail system through trailhead maps and a system of numbered junctions, each with a local orientation map and arrow plaques indicating how to get to a next given junction, as well as connecting to other local trails, including the La Piedra, Santa Fe Canyon Preserve, Dorothy Stewart and Atalaya Trails.
+Trail users can navigate the trail system through trailhead maps and a system of numbered junctions, each with a local orientation map and arrow plaques indicating how to get to a next given junction, as well as connections to surrounding trails, including the La Piedra, Little Tesuque, Santa Fe Canyon Preserve, Dorothy Stewart, and Atalaya Trails.

 As the name would suggest, the trail system is named after Dale Ball, who was instrumental in the conception, design and construction of the trails.
 The City of Santa Fe, Santa Fe County and private landowners contributed key parcels of land, while contributions for the construction came from an anonymous donor and the McCune Foundation, along with a large amount of public support.
 For the construction itself, Dale enlisted the help of Mike Wirtz, a retired Forest Service trail specialist.
 The advanced way-finding sign system was made with the design help of Bill Field and updated, refurbished, and expanded in 2016 by trail volunteers working with the Santa Fe Conservation Trust.